 Since July 2025, the CMS has introduced a risk-based survey (RBS) system for nursing homes, allocating compliance checks according to risk level and focusing resources on facilities with higher indicators for safety, including continence care.
 Nursing homes are now more closely monitored for adherence to health, safety, and individualized continence protocols, enhancing protections for residents and reinforcing the priority of dignity and wellbeing.[2]
 [3] [4]

 Incontinence management isn’t limited to the use of diapers alone.
 Behavioral interventions, such as prompted voiding and scheduled toileting, are effective strategies that can significantly improve residents’ quality of life.
-These methods empower residents to maintain independence and can reduce reliance on diaper use, as supported by research in PubMed Central.
+These methods empower residents to maintain independence and can reduce reliance on diaper use, as supported by research in PubMed Central and emphasized in recent policy priorities for decreased over-reliance on diapers in conjunction with mobility training.[6]

 - Encouraging participation in physical exercises that strengthen pelvic muscles